pietrop/digital-paper-edit-firebase/README.md

 ## Legal Disclaimer

-_Despite using React and Firebase, the BBC is not promoting any Facebook products or other commercial interest._
+_Despite using React and Firebase, this project is not promoting any Facebook or Google's products or other commercial interest._